AdrKacz/effective-bassoon/README.md

 - Remove backgrounds with https://www.remove.bg

 ## TODO
-Add error message when no more credits (not only after image creation) Send email with invoice and link to manage subscription Cancel on payment cancelled
+Send email with invoice and link to manage subscription Cancel on payment cancelled